Kanye West Won't Be Attending The Grammys — But Not For The Reason You'd Think

 "But the album I listened to the most this year is Frank Ocean’s album.
 And I will tell you this right now: If his album’s not nominated in no categories, I’m not showing up to the Grammys," he said.

 And, lo and behold: Frank Ocean wasn't nominated for any Grammys.
 The nominations were released this morning, and the enigmatic R&B singer is nary among them.
-But the snafu isn't as simple as "the Academy snubbed Frank Ocean and his new album Blonde."
+But it isn't as simple as "the Academy snubbed Frank Ocean and his new album Blonde."

 Frank Ocean isn't nominated for a Grammy — but not for the reason you'd think.
 Frank Ocean himself told The New York Times that, in fact, he doesn't care to be nominated.
 The musician did not submit his work on purpose this year.